irnc/software-developer/README.md

 * https://github.com/irnc/explore-linux
 * https://github.com/irnc/explore-docker

+## What to do?

+Why am I doing softare development?
+It ain't for money.
+Working full days, for 40 years ahead will not bring me even $2 million.
+It is not about total value, it is about how much my contributions are valued.
+It is about for how much I can ask in response.

+I am dissatisfied with what can be achived keeping existing state of affairs.
+There are a lot of issues which are completely wrong.
+For many reasons it is not alright to maintain status quo.
+It should be changed.

+Is it possible be change everything by yourself?
+Not for me.
+But I still want to change a lot of things.
+Here comes money, required to ask people to act the way it is needed for me.
+Money is a reality check to see that a change is needed.

+I am a software developer, it is a well paid job, but how much time it takes in exchange?
+How much time should I allow to take it from my life?
+Ideally none, as this will not bring me closer to my goal, it will not give me enough money for sustainable change.

+Being optimistic means seeing task in every issue, combine it with being a software developer, and there is a _missing automation_ in every issue.

+So, I am developing software to explore _everything new to me_ and to understand it on the way of conducting a paid job.
+Why it is needed?
+To learn someting new every day, ... (it is late, list will be expanded).

+There is a need for a drastical change, and I need to keep exploring to find a way, how I can make sustainable change to myself and to the World surrounding me.

 ## Beginners; is it worth to become a software engineer?

 Some has said that [_software engineers will be obsolete by 2060_](https://medium.com/@dtauerbach/software-engineers-will-be-obsolete-by-2060-2a214fdf9737).
 It is 2015, and it is hard to belive in that statement; given arguments are weak and laughable, consider following one, which is _major_: